WildMeOrg/houston/deploy/codex/README.md

 There are a number of operations setting up the services and automating the connections between them.
 All re-ups should be relatively fast.

+#### Running the applications without gitlab

+The gitlab container uses a lot of resources and can be impractical to run on a development machine.
+It is possible to run the applications without gitlab by doing:

+    docker-compose -f docker-compose.yml -f docker-compose.no-gitlab.yml up -d

+This tells `docker-compose` to use both `docker-compose.yml` and `docker-compose.no-gitlab.yml`.
+This is really only necessary for `docker-compose up` and `docker-compose run`.
+For `docker-compose ps` or `docker-compose exec`, there's no need to include `-f docker-compose.yml -f docker-compose.no-gitlab.yml`.

 #### Cleaning up